kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/06_hello_world_Pods/transcript.md

 kubectl apply -f configs/pod-httpd.yml
 ```

-By the way, it doesn't matter what you set the yaml file's filename as, as long as it's meaningful to you, and it ends with a dot yml extension.
+By the way, it doesn't matter what the yaml file's filename is, as long as it's meaningful to you, and it ends with a dot yml extension.

 Ok it looks like our pod has now been created.
 Lets now see if we can view it using the 'get pods' command: